Melbourne Domestic Violence Lawyer

 What is Considered Domestic Violence in Florida?

-Domestic violence includes assault, battery, stalking, kidnapping, false imprisonment, and other criminal offenses resulting in injury or harm between family or household members.
-Understanding the specific actions that constitute domestic violence under Florida law is essential for mounting an effective defense.
-Moreover, domestic violence can encompass both physical and emotional abuse, and it’s important to gather evidence to demonstrate the context of the alleged incidents.
+In Florida, domestic violence includes assault, battery, stalking, kidnapping, false imprisonment, and other offenses that cause injury or harm between family or household members.
+Understanding which actions fall under the domestic violence law is important for building your defense.
+Charges may include both physical and emotional abuse.
+Gathering the full context of the circumstances helps present your side of the story.

 Who Qualifies as a "Family or Household Member" Under State Law?

-This includes spouses, ex-spouses, relatives by blood or marriage, people who live together as a family, and parents of a child in common, regardless of marriage or cohabitation.
+Florida law includes spouses, ex-spouses, relatives by blood or marriage, people living together as a family, and parents who share a child, regardless of marriage or cohabitation.
 It's important to note that the dynamics of these relationships can significantly impact the nature of the charges and potential defenses.
 Unpacking these dynamics is crucial, as even extended family members or those with whom you share a child but never cohabitated can be involved in disputes classified as domestic violence.

 Can A Domestic Violence Case Be Reopened in Florida?